 ** This event is only suitable for those aged 16+ due to nature of themes covered in the event.
 For those under 16, they should only attend if accompanied by an adult.
 This event is moderated by AIUK, and any comments which are deemed abusive or inappropriate will be immediately removed. **

-Join us as we unlock our comedy vaults!
-We're joining forces once again with the brilliant Deborah Frances-White, from acclaimed podcast The Guilty Feminist, to bring you a series of livestreamed comedy events that celebrate iconic sketches from The Secret Policeman’s comedy archives.
+We joined forces once again with the brilliant Deborah Frances-White, from acclaimed podcast The Guilty Feminist, to bring you a series of live streamed comedy events that celebrated iconic sketches from The Secret Policeman’s comedy archives.

-You can join much loved comedians, in their homes, as they revisit iconic sketches and answer your questions in a live Q&A. We'll also be showing a full show from our archive featuring legends like Eddie Izzard, Harry Enfield, U2 and Stereophonics.
+You were able to join much loved comedians, in their homes, as they revisited iconic sketches and answered your questions in a live Q&A. We also showed a full show from our archive featuring legends like Eddie Izzard, Harry Enfield, U2 and Stereophonics..

 1 June, 7:30 PM